lcar-dsport/clustering_spotify_songs/README.md

 write a project summary here.

 ## Data Preprocessing
 The file was extracted from Kaggle and loaded into our data warehouse, Exasol, using Talend.
 Once the dataset was loaded into the data warehouse, I connected directly to Exasol in Spyder, my Python IDE.
+I then created a dataframe, `df`, with my table `SPOTIFY_SONGS`.
 ```
 # connecting to exasol
 # Import system Module